bergberg/model_rw_benchmarking/article.md

 abstract:  |
-	We describe a simple model for comparing model outcomes and apply it to a dataset of common counterparty ratings, explicitly including the treatment of missing values.
+	We describe a simple model for comparing model outcomes and apply it to a dataset of common counterparty ratings, explicitly including the treatment of missing ratings.
 ---

 Introduction
 ---------------------

-As a part of model validation, we often want to compare the outcomes of several models on a set of common subjects, for instance, when we compare ratings by several banks on common counterparties [...]
+As a part of model validation, we often want to compare the outcomes of several models on a set of common subjects, for instance when we compare ratings by several banks on common counterparties.
+While one may easily come up with any number of heuristics to assess the extent to which one bank is biased relative to the others, we believe that, conceptually, the underlying model for such heuristics closely matches the one we describe below.
+The advantage of estimating the parameters of such a simple model is that we can take into account the effect of limited statistics and quantify the strength of the evidence.
+In addition, the simple model is easily extensible to include additional effects, e.g. to take into account selection effects.

 Model description
 ---------------------